kedomingo/simple-docker-laravel/README.md

 Runs php-fpm at port 9000 internally.
 This handles php requests.
 This cannot be accessed from outside the containers

 ### database
-Runs mariadb at port 3306 internally, 4306 externally.
+This runs mariadb at port 3306 internally, 4306 externally.
 This uses a directory `../docker_volume/mysql` to persist the mysql database files (otherwise the databases will be gone every restart).

 This can be accessed using any db client